-Sativa has since capitalised on its first-mover advantage and, following the legalisation of medicinal cannabis in the UK in late 2018, has evolved to focus on the development of an operational business.
+Sativa has capitalised on its first-mover advantage and, following the legalisation of medicinal cannabis in the UK in late 2018, has evolved to focus on the development of an integrated seeds to sale business.

 Chief executive Henry Lees-Buckley, a former global executive at Fortune 500 industrial supply firm WW Grainger was appointed in August 2019 and set about on refining the strategic focus and reorganising the operations.

 In September, Sativa' s (LON:SATI) merger with Canada-listed cannabinoid (CBD) extraction and agriculture specialist Stillcanna Inc was given the regulatory green light.

 Shareholders in both companies almost unanimously recommended the deal that at the time of it was originally mooted valued the UK company at around £10.7mln.

 The merger offers a “unique opportunity to create a leading European CBD seed to consumer company”, said both companies.

 "This creates a true European "seed to consumer" CBD wellness and medicinal cannabis group; cultivating and extracting the highest quality CBD, through to developing and producing the highest quality finished consumer products”, Sativa chief executive Henry Lees-Buckley said in a statement.